xlhaw/wfmap/README.md

-# Wafer Heatmap by Matplotlib & Seaborn
+# Wafer Heatmap Visualization

-Heatmap could be extremely useful when find

-heatmap is implemented using seaborn and add add more feature(eg, inset, historgram, pra) and finetune the graphics using

-This package use to

-the module support both numerical and categorical data, No need to special, but you need to tran into pandas DataFrame object.
+Heatmap sometime could be extremely useful, you can gain intuitive insight from the plot which contains   information on both location and distribution, and manage to find potential pattern behind it.

+This package is implemented on the top of _seaborn_, and further customized by _matplotlib_.
+It provides an easy way to visualize wafer map data, both numerical and categorical data are supported.

+Before you start, you should have some knowledge on _pandas_ and transform your data into `pd.DataFrame`, then make sure that positional data (x/row,y/col)  are included in separate columns and encoded as integer.